Dutch court to rule on Anne Frank letters, archive in legal spat

 Yves Kugelmann, a spokesman for the foundation, told Reuters it was up to the court to decide on the archive's fate.

 "At the end of the day it's also about how you deal with victims and remembering stories.
-We are not commercializing it.
+We are not commercialising it.
 Anne Frank House is a commercial enterprise.
 It's like a company."